splunk/Splunk-Addon-for-OCI/README/README.md

     - If there is an issue with the OCI API key uploaded via the Web UI, have them validate that its a valid RSA key
         - Instructions for creating the key are located here - [https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
         - If there is a valid API Key getting `Splitted: 1` in your Splunk logs
-            - CLRF - windows line feed – plugin can’t parse
+            - CLRF - windows line feed – Addon can’t parse
-- Ensure you have the current version of the OCI Splunk Logging plugin.
+- Ensure you have the current version of the OCI Splunk Logging Addon.
 The current version is available [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/pcainkar/b/Public_Files/o/oci_logging_addon%2Flatest.html)
 - Check your Splunk python3 version `$SPLUNK_HOME/bin/python3 --version` is python 3.7.11 or below
 -  'Search and Reporting" and search for the following `index=_internal error oci`
     - Authentication Error will appear here